Tyndall Air Force Base

 Tyndall Air Force Base (Tyndall) is an active U.S. Air Force (Air Force) installation.
 In the past, the installation’s operations contaminated soil, sediment, ground water and surface water prompting EPA to place the site on the National Priorities List (NPL) in 1997.
 Tyndall does not have a Record of Decision for cleanup of environmental contamination.
 As such, Tyndall has not met the two Superfund measures of cleanup progress of “current human exposures” and “contaminated groundwater migration” as “under control.”

-The Air Force has not entered into an Interagency Agreement (IAG) with EPA to guide the cleanup of the Base.
-Such Agreements are also known as Federal Facility Agreements (FFAs).
-Negotiated between the federal facility and EPA, these formal Agreements are site cleanup plans that ensure coordination of work priorities and establish enforceable schedules for cleanup activities for the life of the project.
-These Agreements also ensure that concerned citizens in the community, including Base workers and Base residents, have a voice in the cleanup decisions.
-Typically, the host State also participates as a full partner in negotiating, implementing, and enforcing the FFA.
+The Air Force entered into an Interagency Agreement (IAG), also known as a Federal Facility Agreement (FFA) with EPA and the State in September of 2013 to guide the cleanup of the Base.
+Subsequent to public comment on the agreement, the Tyndall FFA became final and effective on January 3, 2014.
+The FFA includes the site cleanup plan (Appendix C, the Site Management Plan) that ensures coordination of work priorities and establishes enforceable schedules for cleanup activities for the life of the project.
+The FFA also ensures that concerned citizens in the community, including Base workers and Base residents, have a voice in the cleanup decisions.
+In 2014, the parties will develop the Site Management Plan, including the detailed schedules for conducting the cleanup at the Base through 2025.

 Site Location and Background